victoriahodges/hotel_reservation_system/README.md

 # Hotel Reservation System

-Part of TM470 Final IT Project
+Part of Open University TM470 Final IT Project

 Python application using Flask framework, REST API and SQLAlchemy.